apitapestry/apistry/docs/mongodb.md

 ```

 ## Test Connection
-Before starting the server, it's a good idea to test the database connection to your DB_CONNECTION is correct.
+Before starting the server, it's a good idea to ensure the database connection is successful.

 ```bash
 apistry testConnection